tyeatts75/Data310/thurs3.md

   which is bigger than the second group, who had accuracy's in the low to mid 70s.
 Group three then saw accuracy rise back up to be almost the same as group 1.
 Both wealth group's 4 and 5 saw a massive jump in accuracy.
 Group 4 had an accuracy in the high 80s and group 5 reached the very high 90s.
-This shows that as wealth gets higher the feature's were used were much better indicators.
+This shows that as wealth gets higher the feature's we used were much better indicators.
 This model had zero issue with being overfit as the training and test data were almost always on par with one another.